LucasCallamullo/Ecommerce-Project-w-Payments/README.md

 Deploy On Railway: https://generic-ecommerce-project-production.up.railway.app

 API Endpoints
-List of the main API endpoints with a brief description of each.
-Products Endpoint: CRUD operations for products.
-Users Endpoint: CRUD operations for users

 ## API Endpoints

-### Cart Endpoint
-Estos endpoints están diseñados para ser utilizados a través de solicitudes AJAX en la aplicación:
+List of the main API endpoints with a brief description of each:
+- **Products Endpoint:** CRUD operations for products.
+- **Users Endpoint:** CRUD operations for users.

-# Principales Endpoints
+## Main Endpoints

-- **POST /carrito/update/**: Endpoint AJAX para gestionar las acciones del carrito (agregar, reducir, eliminar productos).
-Devuelve un html renderizado si sale todo bien, sino mensajes de advertencia al usuario como que ya no queda stock, agrego un prodcuto o elimino el producto.
-La solicitud debe incluir los detalles necesarios en el cuerpo:
-  - **Datos del cuerpo de la solicitud:**
+- **POST /carrito/update/**: AJAX endpoint to manage cart actions (add, reduce, remove products).
+Returns rendered HTML if successful; otherwise, it shows warning messages to the user such as out of stock, product added, or product removed.
+The request must include the following details in the body:
+  - **Request body data:**
-    - `producto_id` (int): ID del producto a agregar.
+    - `producto_id` (int): ID of the product to add.
-    - `value` (int): Cantidad del producto.
+    - `value` (int): Quantity of the product.
-    - `action` (str): Acción a realizar (`add`, `less`, `remove`).
+    - `action` (str): Action to perform (`add`, `less`, `remove`).
-    - `cart_view` (str): Indica si se está en la vista del carrito (`true`, `false`).
+    - `cart_view` (str): Indicates if the user is on the cart view (`true`, `false`).

-- **GET /search-product/**: Endpoint AJAX para filtrar productos por nombre, category, subcategory o query por nombre asociada previamente.
-Responde con HTML para actualizar dinámicamente la interfaz de usuario.
-Los parámetros de filtro se obtienen con un metodo GET.

-  - **Datos del cuerpo de la solicitud:**
+- **GET /search-product/**: AJAX endpoint to filter products by name, category, subcategory, or previous search query.
+Responds with HTML to dynamically update the user interface.
+Filter parameters are retrieved using the GET method.
+  - **URL parameters:**
-      - `topQuery` (str): Cadena de búsqueda previa para los productos.
+    - `topQuery` (str): Previous search string for products.
-      - `categoryId` (int): ID de la categoría para filtrar.
+    - `categoryId` (int): Category ID to filter by.
-      - `subCategoryId` (int): ID de la subcategoría para filtrar.
+    - `subCategoryId` (int): Subcategory ID to filter by.
-      - `inputNow` (str): Entrada actual para búsqueda en tiempo real.
-(3 lettras o más para activar)
+    - `inputNow` (str): Current input for real-time search (activated with 3 or more letters).

+## Other Functionalities
+Most of the site's functionalities are rendered directly through Django views, providing a seamless and uninterrupted user experience.
+CRUD operations for products and users are handled through these views.